vpsfreecz/haveapi-webui/README.md

 Generic web UI for any [HaveAPI](https://github.com/vpsfreecz/haveapi) based API.
 The user can browse through all accessible API resources, invoke actions and set and view action parameters.
+It can be built to run from any directory, locally or being served by a web server.

 It uses [haveapi-client-js](https://github.com/vpsfreecz/haveapi-client-js) to communicate with the API servers (currently it needs `haveapi-client-js` from `master`).